Tuesday 19 November 2024: Thematic papers 7 - Challenging audiences (Auditorium)

 Hellenic Ministry of Culture - DAMEEP - Department of Educational Programmes and Communication - Greece

 The presentation focuses on the field of museum education and the specially designed museum-pedagogical programs of the Greek archaeological museums and sites under the responsibility of the Ministry of Culture, for audience groups that are often outside the procedures of access to cultural goods (disabled, immigrants, refugees, prisoners in detention centers, people with mental health problems, etc.).
-Special mention is made of the program "Multaka-Intercultural Tours in Athens", which began to be implemented in 2015 by four Museums in Berlin and then in various museums in Europe (Oxford, Bern, Florence, Turin) and in 2022 in museums and archaeological areas of Athens.
-The Program was the result of the cooperation of the Ministry of Foreign Affairs, the Ministry of Immigration and Asylum and the Municipality of Athens.
-Its goals are to support refugees' access to museums and to strengthen their participation in the public sphere.
-Basic principles of the program are the meeting of cultures, the strengthening of intercultural interaction and the awareness of society in matters of tolerance and respect for different cultures.
-It concerns the conduct of "intercultural tours" in selected museums and monuments, which are conducted by refugees and immigrants in their language of origin and addressed to the same language communities of Athens (Greek/English/French/Arabic/Farsi).
-For the implementation of the project in Athens, the following Departments of the Ministry of Culture cooperated: the Directorate of Archaeological Museums, Exhibitions and Educational Programs (which also coordinated), the Directorate of Modern Cultural and Intangible Cultural Heritage, the Epigraphic Museum, the Museum of Modern Greek Culture and the Ephorate of Antiquities of the City of Athens.
-People with an immigrant or refugee background were trained by specialized staff of the above Services to carry out cross-cultural tours. Τhe trained cross-cultural tour guides presented tours of museums/archaeological sites, connecting them with their own experiences, and helping to create a cross-cultural dialogue with the tour audience, in order to discuss differences, highlight common experiences, experiences and values, to encourage acceptance and mutual understanding.
+Special mention is made to the program "Multaka-Intercultural Tours in Athens", which was the result of the cooperation of the Ministry of Culture, the Ministry of Migration and Asylum and the Municipality of Athens.
+Its goals were to support refugees' and migrants’ access to museums and to strengthen their participation in the public sphere.
+The basic principles of the program were the meeting of cultures, the strengthening of intercultural interaction and the awareness of society in matters of acceptance and respect for different cultures.
+At the core of Multaka Athens were the "intercultural tours" in selected museums and monuments, which were conducted by refugees and migrants in their language of origin or in Greek and addressed to the same language communities of Athens (Greek/English/French/Arabic/Farsi).
+For the implementation of the project in Athens, the following Departments of the Ministry of Culture cooperated: the Directorate of Archaeological Museums, Exhibitions and Educational Programs, the Directorate of Modern Cultural and Intangible Cultural Heritage, the Epigraphic Museum, the Museum of Modern Greek Culture and the Ephorate of Antiquities of the City of Athens.
+People with amigrant or refugee background were trained by specialized staff of the above Services to carry out cross-cultural tours. Τhe trained cross-cultural tour guides presented tours of museums/archaeological sites, connecting them with their own experiences, and helping to create an intercultural dialogue with the tour audience, in order to discuss differences, highlight common experiences and values, and to encourage acceptance and mutual understanding.

 Museum Leads Programme: A commitment from Museum Bahari Jakarta to build the local economy and bring about social change